Seeing, Hearing, and Building Familiarity

 Planned giving is all about people.
 And in order to attract people, you need personalization.

 Personalization is the key to attracting prospects, optimizing donor relationships, and maximizing the donations that result from them.
 In short, personalization attracts people.

 The trouble is, many of us have trouble with the concept of personalization when it comes to applying it to our jobs.
 How much is enough?
 How much is too much?

 Try the following to enhance that personal touch:

 - Photographs – Seeing is believing.
-For prospects, photographs literally put a face to your name.
+For prospects, photographs on your website or in written communications literally put a face to your name.
 So capture images that balance friendliness and professionalism, portraying staff members at ease but in full “customer-relationship management mode.”

 - Phone communications – A greeting like “Good afternoon, this is Sandy, how can I help you?” makes a warm impression.
-No matter how busy you are, emphasize the personal with responses like, “Oh yes, Mrs. Meyer, thank you for calling,” instead of the sterile, off-putting “Hold please.”
+And no matter how busy you are, emphasize the personal with responses like, “Oh yes, Mrs. Meyer, thank you for calling,” instead of the sterile, off-putting “Hold, please.”

-- E-mail and letters – Your organization’s communications enable you to foreground different members of your team: “Dear Mrs. Meyer, My name is Richard Jones and I am going to make sure we all stay on the same page during the process of finalizing your gift language.”
+- E-mail and letters – Your organization’s communications enable you to spotlight different members of your team.
+For instance: “Dear Mrs. Meyer, My name is Richard Jones, and I am going to make sure we all stay on the same page during the process of finalizing your gift language.”
 Remember, the team members themselves don’t actually have to write these – you can ghostwrite them – but everyone should know what he or she is supposed to have said!

 Just remember: Personalize.
-Because the impersonal is the opposite of outreach.
+Because impersonal is the opposite of outreach.
 And outreach makes gifts happen.